This presentation works best in landscape mode.

 Three asks.
 Then we run.

 Not on the dates.
-Theses are durable; Qs will shift.
+Theses are durable; horizons will shift.

 If we said no to something you think should be a yes, this is the moment.